6 Ways to save money on your family's spring break trip

 If you’re a parent, your spring break trip looks a lot different than it did in your college days.
 You’re likely less concerned about the club scene and more concerned about whether the resort that you’re considering has a kids’ club that serves a wholesome lunch, preferably organic!

 And then, there’s the issue of price, which of course, is based on supply and demand.
-Lots of American families want to travel between mid-March and mid-April.
-And the airlines, hotels, resorts, theme parks, and cruise lines know it.
+Lots of American families want to travel between mid-March and mid-April, and the airlines, hotels, resorts, theme parks, and cruise lines know it.
 Getting a good deal on that all-inclusive beach resort is darn near impossible.

 To save money on a spring break vacation, we parents need to “zig” when we’re expected to “zag;” we have to think beyond the obvious destinations.
-When we do that, we’ll not only save money, but we may just have a more memorable experience as a family.
+When we do that, we’ll not only save money, but we just may have a more memorable experience as a family.

 2/Stay in a city

 Having a hard time choosing?
 KidTripster has developed family-friendly city guides that identify the Top 10 Plays (activities), Top 10 Stays (hotels), and Top 10 Eats (restaurants) in urban areas around the country.
-In most cases, these guides have been written by parent-journalists who actually live in those cities, so you’ll benefit from their inside knowledge.
+In most cases, these guides have been written by parent-journalists who actually live in those cities, so you’ll benefit from their insider information.

-4/Head to the mountains
+3/Head to the mountains

 Photo courtesy: Julia Vandenoever/Keystone Mountain Resort